pvti/CXRAbnormalityLocalization/README.md

 ## Getting Started

-Follow the aforementioned instructions to install CXRDet and download models and datasets.
+Follow the aforementioned instructions to install environments and download models and datasets.

-[GETTING_STARTED.md](readme/GETTING_STARTED.md) provides a brief intro of the usage of builtin command-line tools in CXRDet.
+[GETTING_STARTED.md](readme/GETTING_STARTED.md) provides a brief intro of the usage of builtin command-line tools.

 ## License